 The expedition will have two main components: SCIENTIFIC RESEARCH and EDUCATIONAL OUTREACH.

 Due to plastics overconsumption, plastic pollution of the oceans and land has reached the top of the list of environmentally relevant issues in the last few years.
 Proportionally, research effort has greatly intensified.
 However, there are still countless questions that remain unanswered.
 As a part of the research component of the expedition, we will carry out several studies of our interest, as well as host researchers and students from various universities and research institutes.
 Research conducted by our team will primarily focus on human behaviour with respect to plastic consumption, disposal and pollution.
-Other hosted projects will ideally include a certain environmental aspect as well.
+Hosted projects this year will have to include plastic pollution component as well.

 Science is sometimes a crucial game-changer.
 Without research and scientific evidence, it is difficult to change laws and legislation to protect the environment from unwanted human impacts.

 Plastic pollution has been studied in the marine environment extensively.
 However, much less research has been focused on why and how plastic pollution happens, by studying the less tangible aspect of it, such as littering and dumping behaviour, consumer purchasing and waste disposal behaviour, and importance of behavioural change.
 So, the primary aim of our study is to fill the knowledge gap on consumer behaviour of the peoples of island countries, with respect to plastic consumption, pollution and prevention.
 We will collect the data by conducting a survey in island communities.
 The study is exploratory and descriptive in nature and we do not anticipate any particular results, especially since there is no prior information based on which we could make valid assumptions and have expectations.
 Our results will be used to advance the existing and tailor the non-existing legislation around the use of single-use plastic products, on either local or regional scale, as well as revise school curriculum for environmental education.